mprires/LION_f/README.md

 LION has roared onto the scene, revolutionizing the way we view lesion segmentation.
-Born from the same lineage as MOOSE 2.0, LION is laser-focused on PET tumor segmentation.
+Born from the same lineage as MOOSE 2.0, LION is laser-focused on tumor segmentation.
 Our curated models, each crafted with precision, cater to various tracers, setting the gold standard in lesion detection.

 ✨ **Exclusive Engineering Paradigm**: With LION, segmentation is not just a task; it's an orchestrated dance of models.
-Define workflows for each model, mix and match channels as some models thrive on PET/CT while others are optimized for just PET.
+Define workflows for each model, mix and match channels as some models thrive on PET/CT while others are optimized for just PET or CT.
 Run them in a sequence that maximizes output and efficiency.
 This unique trait of LION lets you tailor the process to your exact needs, making lesion segmentation an art of precision.

-🌐 **Autopet-fueled Power**: LION has been trained on 1014 Autopet datasets.
-This vast and focused dataset empowers LION to spot and segment lesions with exceptional accuracy.

 🔔 **Flexibility Unleashed**: Whether you're looking for a command-line tool for batch processing or a library package for your Python projects, LION has you covered.
 Seamlessly integrate it into your work environment and watch it shine.